jjketten/RAG-Cloud-Computing-Project/README.md

 This system retrieves information and generates responses based on the **Help Desk Ticket dataset** adapted from:<br>
 🔗 **Tobias Bueck** – [Kaggle Dataset](https://www.kaggle.com/datasets/tobiasbueck/multilingual-customer-support-tickets)<br>
 📜 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

+## Further information:
+ - Note there are several hardcoded URLs that may need to be changed if setting this up in your own Azure environment.
+ - The frontend can be set up with a web server of your choice.
+It is written in React & Javascript.
+Ensure Node Package Manager is installed.
+   - You can also access it using https://jjketten.github.io/RAG-Cloud-Computing-Project/
+ - The backend is also written in Javascript.
+It is designed to be uploaded to Azure as a 'serverless' Azure Function (for instance, using the VSCode Azure Functions extension).
+The API keys for Azure AI Search and Deepseek are stored as environment variables in Azure Function portal, and CORS settings may need to be changed.
+   - Our 'live' backend can also be used if the hardcoded URLs are unchanged.
+   - If you would like to set up your own Azure AI Search and & clean_dataset.json, make sure to parse using "JSON lines" when setting up the indexer.
+More on parsing modes here: https://learn.microsoft.com/en-us/azure/search/search-howto-index-json-blobs .
+More explanation on our Azure setup is in the project report.